Yuki23329626/lamp-docker-0/README.md

 # wamp-docker
-WAMP in the docker containers.
+WAMP (php-Apache + mariadb + adminer) in the docker containers.
 Useful in testing a website.

 ## Requirements
 Install following tools in your physical environment: